LeviIsAwesome/Person-to-Project-Matching-System/README.md

 # Person to Project Matching System (PPMS)
 An Android app that aiming find desired coding partner by matching project.
-Like Tinder but more professional ;)
+Like Tinder but for professionals ;)

 ## Main Contributors:
 The project is from the course Software Engineering 1, and the original main contributors were (names in alphabetical order):